readthedocs/readthedocs.org/docs/user/integrations.rst

         Information on setting up your Git repository to make Read the Docs automatically build your documentation project.
     :doc:`/automation-rules`
         Information on setting up your Git repository to make Read the Docs automatically build your documentation project.
+    :doc:`/flyout-menu`
+        Discover the functionality of the Flyout menu and the ways that it can be customized.